OSGeo/grass-website/content/download/data.en.md

 ### <a name="SpearFishDataset"></a> Spearfish dataset

 This is the classical GRASS GIS data set from the 1980th covering a part of Spearfish, South Dakota, USA, with raster, vector and point data.
-See the short documentation and soil data documentation (with legend for soils map);
-you can also look at the history log:
+For more information on the dataset see the short <a href="https://grass.osgeo.org/uploads/grass/sampledata/spearDB.pdf">documentation</a> and
+<a href="https://grass.osgeo.org/uploads/grass/sampledata/spearfish_docs_1979_p163to171.tar.gz">soil data documentation</a> (with
+<a href="https://grass.osgeo.org/uploads/grass/sampledata/soils_legend.txt">legend</a> for soils map).
 <ul id="links" class="list-unstyled version">
  <li>
   <span class="mwl"><a href="https://grass.osgeo.org/sampledata/spearfish_grass70data-0.3.tar.gz" target="_blank"> Spearfish dataset </a></span>